-We were not able to fully inspect all areas of boundary walls and fences due to garden vegetation and restricted access.
+We were not able to fully inspect all areas of boundary walls/fences due to garden vegetation and restricted access.

-Some areas of the external building fabric including some roof pitches and chimneys were not fully or closely inspectable from the surrounding ground level.
-Flat roof coverings were not inspectable.
+Some areas of the external building fabric including some roof pitches and the chimneys were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.